-Slack – The basic version of Slack is free, but it’s limited to two-person voice and video calls and only 10 app integrations.
-Paid versions start at $6.67 per active user per month and come with group voice and video calls, unlimited searches, unlimited integrations, priority support, and better security.
-Slack also offers a plan that costs $12.50 per user per month and comes with more advanced IT features, such as single sign-on, a 99.9 percent uptime guarantee and 24/7 support.
+The basic version of Slack is free, but it’s limited to two-person voice and video calls, a single general chat channel, 10 app integrations, and only the 10,000 most recent messages are searchable.
+Paid versions start at $6.67 per active user, per month if billed yearly, and $8 per active user, per month when billed monthly for the Standard tier.
+This service tier comes with group voice and video calls, unlimited searches, unlimited integrations, priority support, and better security.
+Slack also offers its Plus plan that costs $12.50 per user, per month when billed yearly, or $15 per user, per month, if billed monthly.
+That service tier comes with more advanced IT features, such as single sign-on, a 99.9% uptime guarantee and 24/7 support.

 Messaging and calls

-Slack – Slack makes it easy to collaborate via Channels.
-Users create Channels, using hashtags, to organize projects, teams and other topics to keep everyone in the loop.
-Slack also lets users easily share all types of files simply by dragging and dropping them into the app, or by syncing the service with file-sharing services like Google Drive and Dropbox.
-Slack conversations and shared files are also fully archived, so users can quickly search for what they need at any time.
+Slack makes it easy to collaborate via the aforementioned channels.
+Using hashtags to organize projects, teams and other topics to keep everyone in the loop, Slack also lets users easily share all types of files simply by dragging and dropping them into the app, or by syncing the service with file-sharing services like Google Drive and Dropbox.
+Slack conversations and shared files are fully archived, so users can quickly search for what they need at any time.

-Slack – Slack shines when it comes to integrating apps that businesses use.
-This means users get all their notifications and can get most of their work done within the Slack platform without switching between apps.
+It’s through its integration capabilities that Slack really shines.
+Once set up, users can get all their notifications, as well as most of their work done, within the Slack platform without switching between apps.
 Integrations include Salesforce, Dropbox, Twitter and GitHub, as well as other communication tools like Zoom, BlueJeans and Google Hangouts.
 Additionally, Slack is fully integrated with Google Drive, which allows users to share and view Google Doc, Sheet or Slide files during calls and within conversations.

 Which is best?